top of page

 Addressing Bearing Down

-A lifestyle of bearing down is more important to address than even pelvic floor strength itself!
-That's right, when it comes to prolapse, thousands of kegels will not fix your movement pattern dysfunction.
+A lifestyle of bearing down is more important to address, sometimes more important than pelvic floor strength itself!
+That's right, when it comes to prolapse that's being driven by bearing down, thousands of kegels will not fix your movement pattern dysfunction.

 We learn to bear down from postural issues (forward head, rounded shoulders, upper ab gripping), poor breathing mechanics, prolonged sitting, and abdominal weakness.